JelleAdan/Wafer_to_order_allocation_instances/README.md

 # Wafer_to_order_allocation_instances
-Real-world instances of the wafer-to-order allocation problem
+Real-world instances of the wafer-to-order allocation problem.

 Please refer to https://github.com/JelleAdan/Wafer_to_order_allocation_problem_instances/wiki for more information.